 Philosophical Perspectives on the Self.

 What is a self?
 Does each person have one?
 Does each person have only one?
 How is the self related to the soul?
 Is it unchanging or in constant flux?
 What is the relationship between the self and the body?
 Examination of personal identity, the self and the soul as these topics are addressed in traditional philosophical texts, literature and neuropsychology.
+(Social, Structural, and Institutional Hierarchies.)
 (Proseminar.)
-Open to first years in the fall.
-Open to first years and sophomores in the spring.
+Open to first years and sophomores in the fall.
 Maximum enrollment, 16.
 Janack.

 The Pursuit of Happiness.

 What role do pleasure, life satisfaction, autonomy, ethics, purpose and meaning play in a happy life?
 What role do family, friends, community, culture, political and economic organization play in a happy life?
 How much of happiness is determined by nature or by nurture?
 How much is in ones control or a result of fortune?Can happiness be quantified, measured?Is there a difference among happiness, well-being or flourishing, self-realization, and a good life?
 What role do leadership, management, and politics play in a happy life?
 (Proseminar.)
 Films and activities outside of class time; a LEAP course.
 Open to first years only.
 Maximum enrollment, 16.